 The Board consists solely of non-executive Directors, including a non-executive Chairman.
-Brief biographical details of the current Directors are set out on page 10.
-The Board has (subject to Regulatory approval) appointed Andrew Skirton as Senior Independent Director (SID).
+Brief biographical details of the current Directors are set out on page 19.

 The Directors who served during the year and up to the date of signing the financial statements were: